metamn/beat/code/pages/creating-a-styleguide-with-gulp/creating-a-styleguide-with-gulp.md

 Once styles are generated we will need the HTML to display them.
 Like the CSS, HTML will use the JSON data to create the structure displaying styles.

 The example below is the styleguide entry for colors.
 It's a HTML skeleton code displaying which colors are used to build the site.
-These colors can change, new ones can be added or others removed.
+The code is independent of the colors it displays.
+Colors can change, new ones can be added or others removed.
+This code's outcome is only defined by JSON data.
 {% endmarkdown %}
 <script src="https://gist.github.com/metamn/dc1b4efc4e71f31abf22.js"></script>